Not Like Other Girls

 Not Like Other Girls is the debut album by S.O.A.P.
 It was released on 18 March 1998 in Denmark and on 5 May in the U.S., as a self-titled album on Crave Records, with a European release under Sony held around the same time.
 Remee wrote the lyrics for the album, which was produced by Holger Lagerfeldt.
 The album was certified gold in Finland and Denmark, and had sold over 15,000 copies in the US by July 1998.
 By August 2000, it had sold 1.5 million copies worldwide.
 The album's debut single was "This Is How We Party".
 The second single was "Ladidi Ladida", except in the US where the second single released was "Stand by You".
 "Stand by You" was later recorded by the UK pop group S Club 7 for their album 7.

 The album won best pop album at the 1999 Danish Music Awards.
 Remee and Holger Lagerfeldt were also nominated for producer of the year for the album, and "Stand by You" was nominated for best radio hit.

+In 2017, BuzzFeed listed the song "This Is How We Party" at No. 100 on their list of "The 101 Greatest Dance Songs of the '90s".

+Singles

+The first single, This Is How We Party, was a worldwide success, which spent ten weeks in the top five in Denmark, reached No.1 in Sweden where it achieved gold status, and was also certified platinum in Australia, where it reached No. 7.
+The song found significant radio coverage in the US, it was S.O.A.P.'s biggest hit, making it into the top 10 in many countries, including Sweden, where it reached No. 1.
+The single is certified platinum in Australia and gold in Belgium, France, New Zealand, and Sweden. and S.O.A.P. were described in Billboard as "looking to be the biggest thing out of Denmark since Aqua."
+In 2017, BuzzFeed listed the song at No. 100 on their list of "The 101 Greatest Dance Songs of the '90s".

+The second single was "Ladidi Ladida", reached No. 8 in New Zealand and No. 15 in Australia, where it is certified gold.

+"Stand by You" was released as the third single and the US the second single.
+It was later recorded by the UK pop group S Club 7 for their album 7.
+It was nominated for best radio hit.

+Released in 1999, the fourth and final single was Not Like Other Girls.
+The radio version was a Dave Sears remix, while the original album version was featured in Songs from Dawson's Creek, the soundtrack from the TV show Dawson's Creek.